 - Feature request and prioritization support: voting boards, roadmap visibility, changelog

-- User research depth: usability testing, interviews, session analysis
+- User research depth: usability testing, session analysis, AI insights

 - Visual and contextual feedback: screenshot, annotation, session replay